Allegany High School: Extracurricular activities

-The 'Alco White' Mock trial team is one of the many organizations in the school.
+The 'Alco White' mock trial team is one of the many organizations in the school.
 In the 2005–2006 season, the team won the circuit and the regional championships, advancing to the Maryland state Mock Trial Final Four competition in April 2006.
 The 2006–2007 team lost in the finals to Severn School.
 The 2007–08 team advanced to the semi-finals, but were defeated by Severna Park.
 The 2008-2009 team won the Maryland State Mock Trial Championship, the program's first state title after making it to the final four in the previous three competitions.

-The Allegany marching band is currently under the direction of Larry T. Jackson, and is a part of the Tournament of Bands circuit, which covers Pennsylvania, New Jersey, Maryland, Delaware, West Virginia, and Virginia.
+The Allegany marching band was under the direction of Larry T. Jackson, and is a part of the Tournament of Bands circuit, which covers Pennsylvania, New Jersey, Maryland, Delaware, West Virginia, and Virginia.
 The band had a chapter championships winning streak of 17 years and has finished in the top 10 at the Atlantic Coast Championships for the past 19 seasons.
-The team finished in second place in 2015 (For Whom the Bell Tolls with a 97.15) and third place finalists in 2016 (Across the Divide with a 95.65).
+The team finished in second place in 2015 ("For Whom the Bell Tolls" with a 97.15) and third place finalists in 2016 ("Across the Divide" with a 95.65).
+They won the Atlantic Coast Championships in November 2021 with "Gravity", a clean sweep - Best Music, Best Percussion, Best Visual and Best Auxiliary - a sweet send-off to Jackson's retirement at the end of the school year.
+The Marching Band repeated the feat in 2022, 2023, and 2024 under the direction of Kenneth Pfromm.

-In addition to the band programs the school sponsors indoor color guard and indoor percussion groups.
+The school also sponsors indoor color guard and indoor percussion groups.
 The Allegany Visual Ensemble was the 2011 Winter Guard International Pittsburgh Regional Scholastic Regional A Champions.